axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-18-radical-investments.markdown

 <h1>Angel Investments</h1>
  <p>An Angel investment does not trigger an ownership transfer.</p>
  <p>Angel investors exchange their capital in for a promisory note.
 The note usuall spells out the maximum return that Angels could expect.
-There are no stocks and they get no seat on the Board of any such.</p>
+There are no stocks and they do not get a seat on the Board.</p>
  <p>Besides their capital, their advice is also very valuable as they can help with raising capital, give business and industry advice, etc.</p>

 <h1>Real Estate Investments</h1>